Anand-kumar96/Word_Guessing_Game/README.md

 ### Description

 This is web based live Game App of Word Guessing, and this is responsive by nature for big and small devices, with the use of frontend technologies.
+- It is very interesting game & User can inhance his guessing skills.

-- It allow user to filter dates and set dates/years.
+- It allow user to guess the word with in limited guessing chance based on word length.
-- Can See hover states for all interactive elements on the page.
+- Can See When you won the game celebration will be happened in background.
-- User can select dark mode and light mode.
-- The present date in light mode shows in Eucalyptus color and in dark mode light green color.
+- User can change the background color randomly by clicking on New Game.
+- When User loses, Game Over will be appear and correct word will be appeared.

 ### Screenshot